 Guardian’s SureStop Brakes

-Guardian’s unique patented braking system allows kids to activate both the rear and front brake with ONE brake lever.
-Upon activating the single brake lever, the rear brake is activated, which is turn activates the front wheel’s brake.
 As a result, it’s impossible for kids to “endo”, or be bucked off the bike by braking with only the front brake because the SureStop system prevents the front brake from being activated until after the rear brake has.

-Gears – Common and more necessary on 24 inch bikes
+Gears – Essential on 24 inch bikes

 Trigger vs Grip Shifter